SynixeContractors/Documents/certs/helicopter_signal.md

 - 1x colored smoke grenade

-High brightness chemlights are used to mark an LZ at night.
+Signal flares are used to mark an LZ at night.
 For each LZ:

 - 1x Red Signal